 Don’t take this part lightly.
 You need to really hone in on your target audience, narrow down your niche, and give some real thought to who you are writing for and what you’re helping them with.
 Other people might trickle in and enjoy your content too, but no one is going to become a loyal reader unless you’re writing the kind of content they LOVE to read.

-I write primarily for mothers that want to simplify life and make money working from home.
+I write primarily for aspiring female bloggers that want to make money working from home and live life on their own terms.
 The majority of my readers are female between 24-40 years of age (thank you Google Analytics)!
-Most of the people that like, follow, and share my stuff are women and mothers.
-Most of the people that purchase my course are mothers with small children that want to work from home.
+Most of the people that like, follow, and share my stuff are women and bloggers.
+Most of the people that purchase my course are women and mothers that want to work from home.

 I’m writing for a specific group of people, and I’m reaching them.
 Other people follow me and read my stuff too.
 I’ve even had a few guys purchase my course.
 It’s perfectly fine for other people to take an interest in your work…the more the merrier!

 But your focus should be on writing for a specific group of people and filling their specific needs.
 This strategy will draw “your kind of people” to your blog, and encourage them to follow and share.

 A boring blog title just absolutely makes me cringe.
 You might know who your audience is, you might have great content to share with them, but if your blog title is boring, no one is ever going to open that article or read it.

 If you already know who you’re writing for, then this one should be pretty easy for you.
 Don’t write for you, write for your reader… You can (and should) incorporate your personal stories and experiences into your work, but the main purpose of the article should fill a need for your reader.

 What are they interested in?
 What do they need help with?
 What’s going on in this phase of their life?
 Having babies, switching careers, going to college, going through a divorce, etc. What is your audience going through and how can you create useful, relevant content that they will want to read?